INF2050

 Group work

-- Part of your grade will be your contribution to a continuous group project.
+- Part of your coursework will be your contribution to a continuous group project.
 Team size will be 3 students.

 - You will be coding a simple turn based game in java, as a terminal interface application.

-- There will be only minimal network functionality involved, and the interest of this course is not web-app development.
+- There will be only no network functionality involved, and the interest of this course is not web-app development.

-- There will be no graphical UI involved in this course, and the interest is not GUI programming.
+- There will be no advanced graphical UI involved in this course, as the interest is not GUI programming.

-- You will be evaluated by how well you applied the best-practices and tools presented in class and trained in lab units.
+- You will receive feedback on how well your submission reflects the best-practices and tools presented in class and trained in lab units.

 Lectures and notes